 9) Take time off

-t playing can be as important.
+Playing is important.
+Not playing can be as important.
 Don’t play for 6 hours every day of the week.
 You should try to take at least one day a week for recovery.
 You use muscles to practice, and just like any sport if you don’t take recovery time, you can hurt yourself or even burn out.
 Every year I take 2 weeks off from playing.
 I don’t touch an instrument.
 When I go back to playing after those two weeks I have a new found passion and excitement for playing.

 10) Don’t always practice solo